Customer Data: What Does a 360-Degree View of the Customer Really Mean?

 Here’s what we believe a true 360-degree view looks like—and how you can get there with your customer data platform.

 Customer Data and the 360-Degree View

+The 360-degree customer view is the digital marketing concept of bringing together customer data from all points of contact across an organization, sanitizing, consolidating, and making it actionable.
 There are parts of the customer journey that marketers can see with great clarity: We can track social media traffic to a blog or product page; we can retarget ads to those who have visited the website, and more.
-The 360-degree view is about filling in the gaps; it’s bringing together data from across the organization, sanitizing, consolidating, and making it useful.
+Creating a full customer view is about filling in the gaps.

 Finding Customer Clones

 What do these five people have in common?